rrw-zilliqa/dev-portal-2/zq2/docs/faq.md

 #### What happens if I send ZIL via Torch or ZilPay to my EVM address, or Metamask to my ZIL address?

-These transfers should execute normally, and your ZIL will arrive safely in the "other" wallet.
+These transfers should execute normally, and your ZIL will arrive safely in the EVM wallet.

 #### What happens if I send ZIL to a random address via Metamask?